 These courses do not confer loan eligibility or loan deferment.

-Notes: Students in University College, the Sturm College of Law, Graduate Tax and the Daniels College of Business are not eligible for continuous enrollment.
+Notes: Students in University College, the Sturm College of Law, Graduate Tax and the Daniels College of Business master's programs are not eligible for continuous enrollment.

 Peace Corps students are NOT to be put on continuous enrollment for the duration of their Peace Corps assignments.
 These students must follow the Peace Corps’ procedures for maintaining appropriate loan deferment status.